MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/obtaining-and-assigning-a-license.md

   - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn about how a Microsoft Teams Rooms account obtains a license to access the Microsoft Teams Rooms premium managed service.
+description: Learn about how a Microsoft Teams Rooms account obtains a license to access the Microsoft Teams Rooms premium-managed service.
 f1keywords:
 ---

-# Getting started with Microsoft Teams Rooms Premium managed service
+# Getting started with Microsoft Teams Rooms Premium-managed service

 Microsoft recognizes that productive meetings are facilitated by behind-the-scenes efforts that involve ensuring conduciveness for excellent operations.
-The Microsoft Teams Rooms Premium managed services reduces complexity for your IT with a continuous service that delivers improved room operations, enhancing in-room meeting productivity.
+The Microsoft Teams Rooms Premium-managed services reduces complexity for your IT with a continuous service that delivers improved room operations, enhancing in-room meeting productivity.

 ## Obtaining an assigning a license

-Microsoft Teams Rooms accounts require a Microsoft Teams Rooms Premium license to work with the Microsoft Teams Rooms Premium managed service.
+Microsoft Teams Rooms accounts require a Microsoft Teams Rooms Premium license to work with the Microsoft Teams Rooms Premium-managed service.

 To assign a license, perform the following steps: